XanaduAI/quantum-transfer-learning/README.md

 ## Usage and examples

 To visualize the content of the Jupyter notebooks without running the code there are two alternatives:
-1. Navigate with a browser the GitHub repository and simply click on the notebook file.
-GitHub will automatically visualize the notebook, but the rendering may not be good (especially for LaTeX formulas).
+1. Navigate with a browser to the GitHub repository and simply click on the notebook file.
+GitHub will automatically visualize the notebook, however the rendering may not be good (especially for LaTeX formulas).
 2. Copy the URL of the notebook file and paste it into [nbviewer](https://nbviewer.jupyter.org).

 To open and run a local copy of a notebook one should apply the following steps: